Irogerd/3d_reconstruction/README.md

     deg_angles - set of angles in its degrees representation

 ### - getVectorRepresentationOfAngle
-  Calculation of angle vector representation which is required to the ASTRA Toolbox
+  Calculation of angle vector representation which is required to the ASTRA Toolbox (see its documentation)

   Input params: